muteebakram/quic-classifier/README.md

 ## 5. Run the ML Models

-- Run all the cells from `quic-classifier.ipynb`
+- Run all the cells from `quic-classifier.ipynb` or `python3 demo.py`

 - Directly see the results by opening HTML file `quic-classifier.html`